Women’s Health & Menopausal Hormone Therapy Brisbane

 5. Other symptoms (such as urinary tract infections, lethargy, joint aches and pains, brain fog)

-As a result of the revised Women’s Health Initiative (WHI) and the Million Women Study, we can now safely reassure patients that for the average low risk perimenopausal women, the benefits of Menopausal Hormone Therapy outweigh the risks, when Menopausal Hormone Therapy is commenced within the first 10 years of menopause.
+As a result of the revised Women’s Health Initiative (WHI) and the Million Women Study, we can now safely reassure women that for the average low risk perimenopausal women, the benefits of commencing Menopausal Hormone Therapy outweigh the risks, if Menopausal Hormone Therapy is commenced within the first 10 years of menopause.

-Similar to any other medical treatments, Menopausal Hormonal Therapy does have risks, such as an increased risks of breast cancer (after 4-5 years of use), thrombosis (blood clots), stroke and gallstone disease.
+Similar to any other medical treatments, Menopausal Hormonal Therapy does have risks, such as a small increased risks of breast cancer (after 4-5 years of use), thrombosis (blood clots), stroke and gallstone disease.

-Menopause is associated with several health consequences that may have significant impact on the quality of life of women.
-These include various menopausal symptoms, accelerated bone loss with the risk of osteoporosis and fractures, central obesity with risks of cardiovascular disease and changes in blood fats.
+However, Menopause itself is associated with several undesirable health consequences that can impact significantly on the quality of life of women.
+These include various menopausal symptoms, accelerated bone loss with the risk of osteoporosis and fractures, central obesity with a definite increased risk of cardiovascular disease, diabetes and changes in blood fats (increased cholesterol).

-Lifestyle interventions that include exercise and nutrition should be the firstline therapy in postmenopausal women, due to their positive influence on menopause-related health problems.
+Even if you are not a suitable candidate of Menopausal Hormone Therapy because of a past history of breast cancer, lifestyle interventions that include exercise and nutrition, reducing alcohol and cigarette smoking, should be adopted in all postmenopausal women, due to their positive influence on menopause-related health problems.

-Non-hormonal pharmacological therapies can be effective for the management of menopausal symptoms in women who are unwilling to undergo hormonal therapy or for whom hormonal therapy is contraindicated.
+There are also non-hormonal pharmacological therapies can be effective for the management of menopausal symptoms in women who are unsuitable or unwilling to undergo hormonal therapy.

-As for my clinical experience, one of the issues I feel strongly about is the identification of women who experience early menopause.
+As from my clinical experience, one of the issues I feel strongly about is the identification of women who experience early menopause (before the age of 40).

 Many women who suffer early menopause do not realise the importance of preventive care, especially osteoporosis and cardiovascular health, therefore missing a golden opportunity to prevent bone loss and fracture prevention.

 Finally, I would like to list my other special interest – non hormonal gynaecology vaginal Laser treatment.
-I have many years of clinical experience using this Laser since it was available from 2016.
-It is a very safe treatment and may improve the quality of life for patients who have been assessed for the appropriate indications such as urinary tract symptoms including incontinence and local menopause symptoms due to vaginal atrophy.
-Each patient must be assessed individually for suitability and failed first and second line treatments such as pelvic floor exercises and topical vaginal oestrogen preparations.
+I have many years of clinical experience using this Fotona IncontiLase Laser since it was available to me from 2016.
+It is a very safe treatment and may improve the quality of life for patients who have been assessed for the appropriate indications such as urinary tract symptoms, symptoms of stress or urge incontinence and local menopause symptoms due to vaginal atrophy.
+Each patient must be assessed individually for suitability and failed first and second line treatments such as pelvic floor exercises and topical vaginal hormonal preparations.

 For consultations, please contact reception regarding consultation fees and medicare rebates.